sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 Let's see this with the [React](https://github.com/facebook/react) library codebase by Facebook, which we have used in this app.

-Question 1: Tell me how the react library is implemented using the current codebase as the context.
+Question 1: Tell me how the React library is implemented using the current codebase as the context.

 <table>
   <tr>